tliron/prudence/README.md

 Highlights
 ----------

-* A triple-phase representation process allows for composable, fine-grained, associative control over server-side and client-side caching.
-Reap the full benefits of idempotency in RESTful network architectures.
-* Prudence's core is written in compiled Go for reliability and performance but allows for interpreted JavaScript or TypeScript for your application.
-This is the right balance between power and productivity.
+* Structure your code as a routable hierarchy of apps, resources, facets, and representations.
+* Rich support for HTTP content negotiation according to format, language, and compression algorithms.
-* Or use [JavaScript Templates (JST)](jst/README.md) to generate HTML by combining design with short code scriptlets.
+* Use JavaScript Templates (JST) to generate HTML and other textual formats by combining design with short code scriptlets.
 And there's sugar.
+* Maximize efficiency via a triple-phase representation process allowing for composable, fine-grained, associative control over server-side and client-side caching. *Killer feature!*
-* Pluggable server-side cache backends, such as the included Kuberentes-aware distributed memory cache.
+* Pluggable server-side cache backends, such as the included Kubernetes-aware distributed memory cache.
   Or choose backends for [Memcached](https://memcached.org/), [Redis](https://redis.io/), etc.
+  Or create a tiered cache combining several backends.
 * Schedule jobs using a crontab-like pattern.
 * [Extensible](platform/README.md) via the [xprudence tool](xprudence/README.md), which allows you
   to create custom builds of Prudence bundled with the plugins and APIs you need.
 Even when extended in